TRohit20/Frontend-Quick-Revision/README.md

 # Frontend-Quick-Revision
-This repository contains a website built purely using HTML and CSS to refresh my frontend nitty grittier.
+This repository contains a website built purely using HTML and CSS to refresh my frontend nitty gritties.